The GUAPOS project. VI: the chemical inventory of shocked gas: G31.41 shock versus hot core, and comparison with other sources

-For the comparison between sources, we have normalized the column densities with those of the narrow component of OCS (Table \ref{tab:Molecules_used_each_source}).
-We chose this molecule because it presents a clear enhancement towards the G31.41 shock, indicating a clear physical relation (see Fig. \ref{fig:mols_intro_shock_region}), and it is detected in the five sources considered.
+For the comparison between the sources, we normalized the column densities with those of the narrow component of OCS (Table \ref{tab:Molecules_used_each_source}).
+We chose this molecule because it presents a clear enhancement toward the G31.41 shock, indicating a clear physical relation (see Fig. \ref{fig:mols_intro_shock_region}), and it is detected in the five sources we considered.

 Figure \ref{fig:Correlaciones_fuentes_colores} compares the molecular ratios in the G31.41 shock with those found in the other four sources.
-For the two molecules related with the G31.41 shock fitted with two components (CH$_3$OH and OCS), we considered the component with the values of velocity and linewidth more similar to those of the other molecules in the shock (Fig. \ref{fig:FWHM_v_shock_core}).
-We note in any case that the column density of both components are similar (Table \ref{tab:Poperties_molecules_on_G31_shock}), and hence this choice does not affect the results.
+For the two molecules related to the G31.41 shock that were fit with two components (CH$_3$OH and OCS), we considered the component whose velocity and line width values were more similar to those of the other molecules in the shock (Fig. \ref{fig:FWHM_v_shock_core}).
+We note in any case that the column density of the two components is similar (Table \ref{tab:Poperties_molecules_on_G31_shock}), and this choice therefore does not affect the results.

-To allow a quantitative interpretation of the possible correlations, we have performed three different statistical tests: Spearman (r$_\textrm{s}$), Kendall ($\tau$) and Theil-Sen (T-S).
-Spearman and Kendall methods quantifies if the points are monotonically increasing, while Theil-Sen checks how well the points can be linearly fitted.
-The results of the correlation tests range from 1 (perfect correlation) to -1 (anticorrelation), with 0 meaning no correlation.
-For more details, check the Appendix E of \cite{Lopez-Gallifa2024}.
-These tests were applied to the points corresponding to detected molecules in both sources of each pair.
-To check the reliability of the tests, we also calculated their associated $p$-value, which quantifies the goodness of the correlation.
-The $p$-value varies from 0 (perfectly reliable correlation coefficient value) to 1 (not reliable value).
+To allow a quantitative interpretation of the possible correlations, we performed three different statistical tests: Spearman (r$_\textrm{s}$), Kendall ($\tau$), and Theil-Sen (T-S).
+The Spearman and Kendall methods quantify whether the points increase monotonically, while the Theil-Sen test determines how well the points can be fit linearly.
+The results of the correlation tests range from 1 (perfect correlation) to -1 (anticorrelation), with 0 meaning no correlation (for more details, see Appendix E of \citealt{Lopez-Gallifa2024}).
+These tests were applied to the points that correspond to the detected molecules in both sources of each pair.
+To verify the reliability of the tests, we also calculated their associated $p$-value, which quantifies the goodness of the correlation.
+The $p$-value varied from 0 (perfectly reliable correlation coefficient value) to 1 (unreliable value).
 The results of each test were then combined to simplify its interpretation.
-We defined the average of the statistical tests as:
+We defined the average of the statistical tests as

-In our further discussion, we will refer to $m$ to interpret the results arising from the correlations, using the following criteria: $m\geq$ 0.9 (excellent correlation), 0.9 $>m\geq$ 0.7 (very good correlation), 0.7 $>m\geq$ 0.5 (good correlation), 0.5 $>m\geq$ 0.3 (poor correlation), 0.3 $>m$ (no correlation).